sammlapp/pam-dataset-trimming/README.md

 `--dry-run`: Do not move files, just create _trimming-actions.csv sheet.

-`--verbose`: Do not print performed actions while running the script.
+`--silent`: Do not print performed actions while running the script.